top of page

 To make the harissa aïoli

 Mix together well.
-Taste and adjust flavor to your liking.
-I prefer it a touch on the spicy side to the balance the sweetness of the roasted carrots.
+Taste and adjust the flavour to your liking.
+I prefer it a touch spicy to balance the sweetness of the roasted carrots.

-To make the dukkah: In a small skillet over medium heat, toast the hazelnuts until lightly golden and aromatic, shaking the pan often, about 2 minutes.
+To make the dukkah: In a small skillet over medium heat, toast the hazelnuts until lightly golden and aromatic, shaking the pan often for about 2 minutes.
 Transfer the nuts to a small bowl and set aside.
-Repeat the process with the sesame seeds, coriander seeds, peppercorns and cumin seeds, toasting each separately, then allowing them to cool separately.
+Repeat the process with the sesame seeds, coriander seeds, peppercorns, and cumin seeds, toasting each separately and allowing them to cool separately.
 Let cool completely.

-In a mortar and pestle or in a small food processor, process the spices and nuts into an unevenly textured mix.
-I pulse each of the spices separately so I can control the coarseness of the nots and spices, the hazelnuts, half left whole and the other half finely ground, the peppercorns, coriander seeds and cumin ground cowardly.
-I prefer the coarse ground spices so that you get the occasion pop of flavor from each spice when eaten with the carrots.
+Process the spices and nuts into an unevenly textured mix in a mortar and pestle or in a small food processor.
+I pulse each of the spices separately to control the coarseness of the notes and spices: the hazelnuts, half left whole and the other half finely ground, the peppercorns, coriander seeds and cumin ground cowardly.
+I prefer the coarse ground spices so that you get the occasional pop of flavour from each spice when eaten with the carrots.
 Season generously with salt.

 NOTE: The dukkah can be made ahead and stored in an airtight container at room temperature for 3 days.